jgsqware/clairctl/README.md

 ```

-# ECR and clairctl
+# Amazon AWS ECR and clairctl

-## Setup your environment
+## Setup your .aws/credentials

+(Optional) If you choose to use your `~/.aws/credentials` file for configuration make the following changes.

-your `~/.aws/credentials` will have to have a section for each ECR `registry id` that you use.
+Your `~/.aws/credentials` you wwill have to add a section for each ECR `registry id` that you use.

 For the below example the `registry id ` is `111111111111`